What to do in Cobh

 Titanic Experience – Take a guided Tour of Cobh’s Historic White Star Line building and retrace the footsteps of Titanic’s last passengers!

 Spike Island – Enjoy a spectacular view of Cobh from the harbour, as you take the short boat trip out to Spike Island.
-There you will be greated by knowledgable guides who will explain the history of this historic Island fortress.
+There you will be greeted by knowledgable guides who will explain the history of this historic Island fortress.
 Explore 1,300 years of history and heritage.

 Cobh Heritage Centre – The Queenstown Story, retrace the steps of 3 million adults and children who emigrated from Cobh (Queenstown) including ‘Annie Moore’ the first emigrant to be processed on Ellis Island.
 Learn about the social, naval and maritime history of the town and the special connection between Cobh and the ill-fated Titanic and Lusitania.